StoneStepsInc/fit/README.md

     time.
 For example, disk corruption or direct disk access may change file contents without updating file modification time.

+* `removed`

+   This file was found in the base scan in the database, but wasn't enumerated in the current verification scan.
+Removed files are only reported when the `-R` option is specified.

 With scans performed by `fit` 2.0.0 and newer, it is also possible to verify which files were changed between scans comparing scan sets in the database.
 For example, files changed between scans `11`